Judkins shogi

-Judkins shogi (ジャドケンス将棋 Jadokensu shōgi "Judkins chess") is a modern variant of shogi (Japanese chess), however it is not Japanese.
+Judkins shogi (ジャドケンス将棋 Jadokensu shōgi "Judkins shogi") is a modern variant of shogi (Japanese chess), however it is not Japanese.
 Credit for its invention has been given to Paul Judkins of Norwich, UK, prior to April 1998.

 Rules of the game

 Objective

 The objective of the game is to capture your opponent's king.

 Game equipment

 Two players, Black and White (or 先手 sente and 後手 gote), play on a board ruled into a grid of 6 ranks (rows) by 6 files (columns).
 The squares are undifferentiated by marking or color.

 Each player has a set of 7 wedge-shaped pieces, of slightly different sizes.
 From largest to smallest (most to least powerful) they are: